 Timings: Monday to Saturday - 10:00 AM to 5:00 PM.
 Closed on Saturdays and public holidays.
 (Museum closes at 2:00 PM on 24 December and 31 December)

 Address: Caudan Waterfront, Block A, Port Louis, Mauritius

-The first gallery houses exhibits of the countless bird species of the island, including several endangered ones.
+The Natural History Museum in Port Louis is a haven for naturalists as it houses a wide array of exhibits illustrating Mauritius' diverse fauna and aquatic life.
+The entire museum is segregated into four galleries.
+The first gallery houses exhibits of the countless bird species including several endangered ones.
 In the second gallery resides the abundant marine life, including an extensive collection of seashells and a giant seventy-kilogram clamshell.
 The third gallery is dedicated to the memory of the now extinct flightless bird - the Dodo.
 The fourth section is dedicated to the geology, meteorology, corals, shrimps and turtles of the island.

 Timings: Monday to Friday - 9:00 AM to 4:00 PM, Saturday - 9:00 AM to 12:00 PM.
 Closed on Sundays and public holidays.

 Address: La Chaussée, Port Louis, Mauritius

 Timings: Tuesday to Saturday - 9:30 AM to 5:00 PM.
-Sundays and public holidays - 9:30 AM to 1:30 PM.
-Closed on Mondays.
+Sunday and public holidays - 9:30 AM to 1:30 PM.
+It is closed on Monday.

 Address: La Preneuse, Black River.

 Timings: Monday to Friday - 9:00 AM to 4:00 PM (closed on Tuesdays).
 Saturday - 9:00 AM to 12:00PM.
 Closed on Sundays and public holidays.

 Address: Savanne Road, Souillac, Mauritius

 Timings: Monday to Saturday - 9:00 AM to 4:00 PM (closed on Wednesday).
 Sundays and Public holidays - 9:00 AM to 12:00 PM

 Address: Vieux Grand Port, Mauritius

 Timings: Monday to Friday - 9:00 AM to 4:00 PM (closed on Wednesdays).
 Saturday - 9:00 AM to 12:00PM.
 Closed on Sundays and public holidays.

 Address: 87, Sir Seewoosagur Ramgoolam Street, Plaine Verte, Port Louis.

 Timings: Monday to Friday - 9:00 AM to 3:00 PM

 Address: Rue du Vieux Conseil, Port Louis

-Every day from 9:00 AM to 5:00 PM
+Timings : 9:00 AM - 5:00 PM

 Timings: Monday to Friday - 9:00 AM to 5:00 PM.
 Closed on weekends and public holidays.

 Address: Remy Ollier St, Port Louis, Mauritius

 Timings: 9:00 AM - 5:00 PM

 As evident, Mauritius' array of museums isn't esoteric but rather intended to intrigue a wide range of people having a multitude of interests and passions.
 There's something for everyone to learn and these museums will enable you to return from your vacations, wiser and more learned than when you arrived!

 € 108 onwards